L78k3/grimmora-pages/content/Campaigns/Campaign 1/Chronicles/Entry 8.md

 Lavender is sceptical but she considers the idea.
 Temerity is unconvinced and asks Aurius: truth or lie, trust or betrayal.
 Aurius is confused and dismayed.
 He says that he cannot betray his friends.
 Temerity moves into the melée and charms the wight to attract its attention.
 The wight now considers Temerity a friend and asks for his help in its quest for glory.
 Temerity asks the wight to kill him.
 The wight wonders why it should kill its good friend.
 Temerity replies that you should always kill those who betray you.
 It screams with rage at Temerity.
 Theren is so shocked at these events that his agonising blast goes wide.

 Lavender steps backwards and charges back into the fight, knocking Temerity out of the way of the wight's range.
 The gladiator chooses to attack Lavender.
 Orion looks to her for instructions; she tells him to leave the arena and take Temerity with him.
 Temerity is physically and mentally stunned at what is happening and allows Orion to remove him from the arena into the stands.
 Theren holds Lavender's gaze for a moment, then retreats into the stands, readying his healing berries in case they are needed.
 Lavender continues to fight the wight while the rest of the party watches tensely.
 The gladiator has her near death.
 Her intuition tells her not to attack it.
-The wight strikes her down with necrotic energy in the centre of [[The Gladiator's Amphitheatre|the arena]].
+The wight strikes her down with necrotic energy in the centre of [[content/World/Grimmora/Locations/The Gladiator's Amphitheatre|the arena]].
 Lavender falls and the wight raises its sword to the sound of the invisible crowd cheering.
 Lavender's body vanishes.

 Aurius is horrified but then cocks his head.
 He whispers that the soft lady said to trust.
 Theren enters the arena and walks up to the wight, expecting to have to fight it.
 He has not noticed that beneath where he was in the stands, a portcullis has opened.
 Temerity remains stunned by the whole sequence of events.
 He shouts to Auril that if his trust is misplaced, he will end her.
 He moves to the exit portcullis with Orion.
 Theren turns and follows when he realises that they are free to go.